sotirop/GetCleanData/README.md

 ### Step 3.
 Uses descriptive activity names to name the activities in the data set ###
 Files `y_test` and `y_train` contained numbers `1..6`.
 Using info from `activity_labels`,
 we mapped numbers to activity names.
-For achieving that, we used the mapvalues function.
+For achieving that, we used the `mapvalues` function.

 ### Step 4.
 Appropriately labels the data set with descriptive variable names. ###
 For appropriate labels, we used the labels from `features.txt`, as described in Step 2.

 ### Step 5.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. ###
+The final step creates a tidy set.
+The script groups the X array by subject and activity using the `%>%` operator, the `group_by` function and the `summarise_each` function of the `dplyr` package.
+This one liner is a very useful command and shos the power of the dplyr package.
+Since we calculated the average of each variable, we concatenate each variable name with the substring `AVG_` using `paste` function.
+In order to be fully compliant with the tidy data set definition, we concatenated the string `Person` before each subject number, creating the values Person1, Person2, etc. Last function call `View(tidy) shows the tide table in Rstudio.

+## Saving result in file ##
+Currently the script does not save the produced tidy set.
+If needed, you can uncomment the last line of the script.
+A `tidy.txt` file will be produced.